codingpajamas/codingpajamas.github.io/_posts/2015-08-11-create-web2py-404-page.md

 ## Introduction
 **Web2py** is an apllication framework for **python**.
 Creating a web2py project is so easy.
 Unfortunately, creating a **404 page** is not so obvious for a first-time user like me.
 Even after reading the [docs](http://web2py.com/book/default/chapter/04#Routes-on-error){:target="_new"} and searching the internet for hours, I can't figure out how.

-So after trying/combining/testing a lot of suggestions from stackoverflow, I have finally had my 404 page.
+So after trying/combining/testing a lot of suggestions from stackoverflow, I have my 404 page.

 ## The Problem
 My web2py installation has more than 5 applications and I need a single 404 page to serve whenever something not nice happen, regardless of what application has failed.